tddapps/blog/_posts/2015-11-10-unstable-identifiers-in-pattern-matching-with-scala.md

+---
+title: Unstable identifiers in Pattern Matching with Scala
+---

 [Pattern Matching](https://en.m.wikipedia.org/wiki/Pattern_matching) is a defining feature of functional programming. [*citation_needed*] Since Scala is a functional programming language it comes with built-in support for pattern matching. [^pattern_matching] However, Scala novices can find some unexpected behaviors in pattern matching.
 This article is a brief introduction to the usage of stable identifiers in Scala's pattern matching constructs.

 ##Operations